deksa89/Rest-Countries-Api/README.md

 4. Start the application:
 npm start

-5. Open your browser and visit http://localhost:3000 to access the Country Explorer application.
+5. Open your browser and visit http://localhost:3000 to access the Rest country application.

 ## Technologies Used
 React: JavaScript library for building user interfaces